tonipohl/AzureManagement/readme.md

 # Azure Management scripts
 This repository stores some PowerShell scripts for managing Microsoft Azure.
-Often, it's helpful to use little helpers to manage Azure subscriptions, to get or to deploy resources.
+Often, it's helpful to use little scripts to manage Azure subscriptions, to get or to deploy resources and to automate specific tasks.
 I plan to extend this collection from time to time.

 ## Install the Azure PowerShell Az module
 As prerequesits, you need to have the Azure PowerShell Az module installed on your computer.